tww0003/GalahadII_LCD_Linux/README.md

 ### Environment

 Create a virtual environment for the gif streaming script to run in.
-I set up the script rather sloppily and I'm not a Python developer so currently the script requires a virtual environment living within a `venv` folder.
+I set up the script rather sloppily and I'm not a Python dev so a `venv` is required until I get around to refactoring the smelly code I wrote.

 ```
 -$ python3 -m venv venv